davidvc/fgql-analyzer/fgql-analyzer/README.md

 A CLI tool for analyzing Federated GraphQL (FGQL) schema dependencies.
 It parses schema files to find field dependencies created by `@requires` and `@provides` directives, caching the analysis for fast subsequent queries.

+Available as both a command-line tool and an MCP (Model Context Protocol) server for AI assistant integration.

 ## Features

 - **One-time Analysis**: Analyze a schema once and cache the results